Bokoru/Bokoru/README.md

 I am a furry artist and developer~ 🐺🎨👩‍💻

-🔞 All of the stuff you will find here is NSFW in nature, so beware!
+🔞 A lot of the stuff you will find here is NSFW in nature, so beware!

 🔥 There *literally* be dragons ahead!